Skip to main content

 Timber is one of the most beautiful and versatile materials for outdoor construction.
 From decks and pergolas to fences, cladding, garden structures, and outdoor furniture, wood brings warmth and natural character that few materials can match.

 However, outdoor environments are also the most aggressive conditions timber can face.
 Rain, humidity, sunlight, temperature changes, insects, fungi, and ground moisture all work together to degrade unprotected wood.
+It's a tough life for a piece of wood left out in the open, and it can be genuinely frustrating watching something you built start to suffer after only a season or two.

 1 Why Outdoor Timber Fails

 Timber used outdoors fails for predictable reasons.
 Understanding these causes is the first step toward effective protection.
+It's easy to blame the wood itself, but more often than not, the real culprit is a simple oversight that gave water a place to sit.

 Contrary to popular belief, timber does not fail simply because it is "outside."
 Most failures occur because moisture is allowed to remain in the wood for long periods without the ability to dry.
+Think of a damp sponge left in a plastic bag versus one left on a sunny windowsill — the conditions for drying are everything.
+Outdoor timber lives or dies by whether it can breathe and shed water.

 Main Causes of Outdoor Timber Damage